matthagy/nmt_python_scala_transpiler/README.md

 notebook instance from your laptop.

 ### Launch Jupyter notebook in a screen session
-We want to launch the Jupyter notebook server on our VM.
+Next, we want to launch the Jupyter notebook server on our VM.
 We run the Jupyter program in a screen session so that if lose our SSH connection to the VM the Jupyter program will continue to run.